Wilms' tumour in children

 Treatment of Wilms’ tumourBack to top

 Treatment will depend on a number of factors including how the cells appear under the microscope (histology) and the stage of the tumour.
-Treatment may include chemotherapy, radiotherapy or surgery.
+Treatment will include chemotherapy, surgery and possibly radiotherapy.

 All children with Wilms’ tumour will have surgery.
 Initially, this may only involve taking a small sample of cells from the tumour to confirm the diagnosis.
 This is called a biopsy and is usually done under a general anaesthetic using a needle inserted through the skin.

-Based on the biopsy result, and after examining the whole tumour under the microscope, Wilms’ tumours can be divided into a number of groups based on knowledge about how these different types of tumours are likely to behave.
+After examining the whole tumour under the microscope, Wilms’ tumours can be divided into a number of risk groups based on knowledge about how these different types of tumours are likely to behave.
+The treatment following surgery will depend on these risk groups.
+The risk groups are known as low, standard (or intermediate), and high.

-The majority of tumours are what is known as ‘standard risk’.
-So called ‘low risk’ tumours require less additional treatment than standard risk tumours.
+The majority of tumours are in the ‘standard risk’ group.
+So-called ‘low risk’ tumours require less treatment than standard risk tumours.

 Anaplastic Wilms’ tumour